appwrite/templates/node/text-to-speech-with-huggingface/README.md

 ### APPWRITE_BUCKET_ID

-The ID of the storage bucket where the images are stored.
+The ID of the storage bucket where the audio files are stored.

 | Question     | Answer           |
 | ------------ | ---------------- |